UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/5_practical_crazyflie_aerostack2.md

 **NOTE: Use source installation and clone the package in the src folder under your aerostack2 workspace.**

+**NOTE: The documentation may use the "git@.." and you may have issues with ssh.
+Go to the github repository and use the "https://..." version!

 ## Clone project_crazyflie into your aerostack2 workspace